mjfrigaard/sharing-your-work/manuscript/chapter2.md

 2. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/), the integrated development environment (IDE) for R

 3. An alternative to downloading and installing RStudio is using [RStudio.Cloud](https://rstudio.cloud/) which operates entirely in your browser.
 You'll need to sign up for RStudio.cloud for free using your Google account or email address, but we recommend using a Github account.
 You can create a Github account [here](https://github.com/join)

+## Why we recommend RStudio for just about everything

+This is a pragmatic choice--you can do a lot with one tool (*I am actually writing this book inside RStudio).
+RStudio is a also a complementary cognitive artifacts, something described in [this article from David Krakauer](http://nautil.us/blog/will-ai-harm-us-better-to-ask-how-well-reckon-with-our-hybrid-nature),

+> *"They’re certainly amplifiers, but in many cases they’re much, much more.
+They’re also teachers and coaches...Expert users of the abacus are not users of the physical abacus—they use a mental model in their brain.
+And expert users of slide rules can cast the ruler aside having internalized its mechanics.
+Cartographers memorize maps, and Edwin Hutchins has shown us how expert navigators form near symbiotic relationships with their analog instruments."*

+These are in contrast to competitive cognitive artifacts, which is what a GUI does.

+> "*In each of these examples our effective intelligence is amplified, but not in the way of complementary artifacts.
+In the case of competitive artifacts, when we are deprived of their use, we are no better than when we started.
+They're not coaches and teachers—they are serfs.*"

+RStudio does not remove the complexity of doing data analysis, writing blog posts, building applications, debugging code, etc. But it creates an environment where you can do each of these tasks without having them abstracted away from you into drop-down menus, dialogue boxes, and point-and-click options.
+We are confident you'll find it helps you think about the inputs and outputs of your work in productive and creative ways.

+You'll also find a massive network of support on [Stackoverflow](https://stackoverflow.com/questions/tagged/r), [RStudio Community](https://community.rstudio.com/), and [Google Groups](https://groups.google.com/forum/#!forum/r-help-archive).

 ## An example project